build-on-aws/content/tutorials/deploy-webapp-eb-cdk/index.md

 * Where to find the **source in GitHub**.
 This is `Source` stage.
 Every time we push new commits to this repo, the pipeline is triggered.
 * How to do the **build and synthesis**.
 For this use case, the `Build` stage will install latest npm packages and a standard NPM build (this type of build runs `npm run build` followed by `npx cdk synth`).

-We also need to instantiate `CdkPipelineStack` with the account and aws region where we want to deploy the pipeline.
+We also need to instantiate `CdkPipelineStack` with the account and AWS Region where we want to deploy the pipeline.
 Put the following code in `bin/cdk-pipeline-eb-demo.ts`.
 Please be sure to replace `ACCOUNT` and the `REGION` in there if necessary:

 ```Typescript
 #!/usr/bin/env node